 You can’t make a respectable St. Paddy’s Day cocktail without Jameson & Sons’ Irish Whiskey.

-The Ingredients You Will Need To Make This Cocktail:
+The Ingredients You Will Need To Make This Irish Maid Cocktail:

 Irish Whiskey.
-You can’t make an Irish themed cocktail without using a dram (or two) of respectable Irish Whiskey.
+You can’t make an Irish-themed cocktail without using a dram (or two) of good Irish Whiskey.
 I like Jameson because it’s easy to find, and Jameson was the first Whiskey I bought when I got my first apartment and started doing grown-up things.

-Elderberry Liqueur.
-Fun fact, it takes about 1,000 elderberry flowers to make a single bottle of elderberry liqueur, that’s a lot of fresh flowers.
+Elderflower Liqueur.
+Fun fact, it takes about 1,000 elderberry flowers to make a single bottle of elderflower liqueur.
+That’s a lot of fresh flowers.
 I am not sure how this ingredient became essential to the making of the Irish Made, but it’s indispensable.
-I prefer the St. Germaine version but grab whatever brand of elderberry liqueur you can find.
+I prefer the St. Germaine version but grab whatever brand of elderflower liqueur you can find.

 Honey Simple Syrup.
-Make this ingredient by combining one cup of water with one cup of sugar, add 1/4 cup of honey and bring to a boil, keep stirring until the sugar is dissolved, then remove from heat and cover with a tight-fitting lid, steep for ten minutes.
+Make this ingredient by combining one cup of water with one cup of sugar, adding 1/4 cup of honey, and bringing it to a boil.
+Keep stirring until the sugar is dissolved, remove from heat and cover with a tight-fitting lid, steep for ten minutes.
 Done.

 Cucumber.
 The addition of fresh cucumber is an unexpected treat in this cocktail.
 If you can, use an English cucumber because it is sweeter than the regular slicer cucumbers we’re most familiar with, and the English cucumber has smaller seeds.
 But use whatever variety of cucumber you can find.

 Lemon Juice.
-As always, freshly squeezed lemon juice works best, and it brightens things up while adding the appeal of citrus, and lemon juice will lend a balance to the sweetness of the elderberry liqueur and the honey simple syrup.
+As always, freshly squeezed lemon juice works best, and it brightens things up while adding the appeal of citrus, and lemon juice will lend a balance to the sweetness of the elderflower liqueur and the honey simple syrup.

 You Will Love This Cocktail Because It’s: